Top 10 Experiences in South East Asia

 Situated in the UNSECO heritage town of Luang Prabang, getting up close and personal to this astonishing waterfall has to be on the list for sights of South East Asia.
 Within Luang Prabang there are other experiences to be had, such as cooking classes and the well-known bowling alleys at night.

-7. Orangutan spotting
+7. Orangutan Spotting

 8. Halong Bay

 There is nowhere else quite like Halong Bay, with different shaped rocks covering an area of 1,553 km.
-Depending on how long and the budget of the individual there are a range of tours and cruises to choose from to see this natural phenomenon.
+Depending on how long and the budget of the individual there are a range of Vietnam tours and cruises to choose from to see this natural phenomenon.

-9. White temple
+9. White Temple, Chiang Rai

 10. Tegalang Rice Terrace